Why our Department?

 English majors enter a wide array of careers, including teaching, technical writing, graduate programs in English Law and Medicine, and industry.
 (See our Careers section.)
 The English and Comparative Literature Department offers programs of study in English, American, World, and Comparative Literature, and in Creative and Professional Writing.
 Sophisticated critical abilities and a knowledge of culture are the hallmarks of our program's graduates.

-The Department offers a BA with a focus in Career and Technical writing as well as literary study.
+The Department offers a BA with a focus in Professional and Technical writing as well as literary study.
 It also offers a Master of Arts degree that develops further the literary, critical and creative abilities of students who want to go on to teaching careers or doctoral studies.
 The Master of Fine Arts in Creative Writing trains professional writers in the history and craft of poetry, creative nonfiction, fiction and a track for those interested in script-and screen-writing.

-Programs within the Department
+Programs Within the Department

 The Department of English and Comparative Literature supports active student organizations such as the English Society, Poets & Writers Coalition, English Graduate Group, and Society for Technical Communication.
 It is also home to the Steinbeck Fellows and the Lurie Chair, our annual writers-in-residence.